 Okay, now on to the DIY pantry projects.
 While my husband and I worked together to do the major work of building the walls and moving the laundry machines, I took full reigns of the pantry design projects.

 There were lots of DIY projects that came together to create the DIY pantry and I really love how the whole project turned out!
 It’s such a great and useful addition to our small kitchen.
+Because there are so many things to store in a pantry, we specifically mapped out what and where everything would go.

 Here’s a breakdown of the DIY pantry projects that came together to create our small DIY pantry.